Registration Successful...

 • born prematurely (at or before 35 weeks) and who are 6 months of age or less at the beginning of RSV season

-IMPORTANT PRODUCT INFORMATION
+INDICATION AND IMPORTANT SAFETY INFORMATION

-• who have a chronic lung condition, called bronchopulmonary dysplasia (BPD), that needed medical treatment within the last 6 months, and who are 24 months of age or less at the beginning of RSV season
+• diagnosed with a chronic lung condition called bronchopulmonary dysplasia (BPD) that needed medical treatment within the last 6 months and who are 24 months old or younger at the beginning of RSV season

-• born with certain types of heart disease and who are 24 months of age or less at the beginning of RSV season
+• born with certain types of heart disease and who are 24 months old or younger at the beginning of RSV season

 IMPORTANT SAFETY INFORMATION